Negin-Golchehreh/stock-market/README.md

 ---

-## Deployment and Local Replication
+## Deployment and Replication

 ### Prerequisites

+You can also use the manual method and run the scripts directly in Jupyter.
+To do this, please read the `اHELPER.md` file.

 Before running the project, make sure Docker and Docker Compose are installed: